Routines are important to our efficiency throughout the day, but there needs to be a balance.

 It’s time to ditch the mentality of “I got something done before my day even started” and understand that our day starts the moment we wake up.

-That is why I am here, to help you create the perfect balanced routine that will be easy enough to follow through as well as creating an effective set up for your day.
+That is why I am here, to help you create the perfect balanced routine for your morning that will be easy enough to follow through as well as creating an effective set up for your day.

 How to set up a morning routine